-Cyberspace is a multi-dimensional world established through activities of multi-stakeholders, including the national and local governments, critical infrastructure operators, cyber-related and other businesses, educational and research institutions, and individuals.
+Cyberspace has developed through the autonomous initiatives of multi-stakeholders.
+It is inappropriate and impossible for a state to take on the entire role of maintaining order for cyberspace to sustainably develop as a space where order and creativity coexist.
+To maintain order in cyberspace, it is also important for various social systems to autonomously fulfill their roles and functions, thereby increasing society's resilience as a whole and deterring the activities of malicious actors, so this will be facilitated.
+14 cyber-related and other businesses, educational and research institutions, and individuals.
 For the sustainable development of cyberspace, all stakeholders are required to consciously fulfill their respective roles and responsibilities.
 To do so, coordination and collaboration are required in addition to individual efforts.
-The national government has the role of promoting this coordination and collaboration, while further promoting collaboration with other countries that share common values and cooperation with the international community, in light of changes in international affairs.15
+The national government has the role of promoting this coordination and collaboration, while further promoting collaboration with other countries that share common values and cooperation with the international community, in light of changes in international affairs.
+15 stakeholders, including the national and local governments, critical infrastructure operators,